deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/coding.md

 7. **CEO:** "This is good."

 Adding manpower to a late software project makes it later -- Fred Brooks, Mythical Man Month

+A Distributed System is one in which the failure of a computer you didn't even know existed can render your own computer unusable -- Leslie Lamport